Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Introduction

 This article is organized as follows.
-In Sec.~\ref{sec:LlQT} we review the techniques of Lindblad quantum tomography.
-Sec.~\ref{sec:llqt_non_markovian} presents L$\ell$QT, a generalization of Lindblad learning that allows us to characterize non-Markovian dephasing noise.
-In Secs.~\ref{sec:frequentist} and \ref{sec:bayesian} two approaches to L$\ell$QT are presented: a frequentist and a Bayesian approach.
-Both are compared in a performance analysis in Sec.~\ref{sec:comp_study}, where we also study how measurement times should be selected to reduce the number of necessary measurements and the error in the estimation of noise parameters.
-We conclude in Sec.~\ref{sec:conclusion}.
+In subsection ``Learning time-local master equations by maximum-likelihood estimation'' we review the techniques of Lindblad quantum tomography and present L$\ell$QT, a generalization of Lindblad learning that allows us to characterize non-Markovian noise.
+In subsections ``Frequentist approach to non-Markovian inference'' and ``Bayesian approach to non-Markovian inference'' two approaches to L$\ell$QT are presented.
+Subsection ``Lindblad-like quantum tomography for non-Markovian dephasing'' presents L$\ell$QT applied to dephasing noise.
+The frequentist and Bayesian approaches are later compared in a performance analysis in subsections ``Markovian semi-classical dephasing'' and ``Non-Markovian quantum dephasing'', where we also study how measurement times should be selected to reduce the number of necessary measurements and the error in the estimation of noise parameters.